DumbChester/PureEntitiesDumb/README.md

 # PureEntitiesDumb
 # From the original PureEntitiesX
-# Changes :
+Changes/Updates:
-# Adeed PassiveWaterMob Spawning
+-Added PassiveWaterMob Spawning
-# Added NetherHostileMobSPawning
+-Added NetherHostileMobSPawning
+-Added new mobs to BiomeInfo
-# FIx some deprecated codes
+-Fixed and updated some deprecated codes

+Todo:
+-New Spawning Algo similar to bedrock.
+-New AI
+-Add new Mobs
+-Fix Taming/Breeding